Witch bottle: Origins and purpose

 Not long after, the Old Man came to the house again, and inquired of the Man of the house how his Wife did.
 Who answered, as ill as ever, if not worse.
 He askt him if he had followed his direction.
 Yes, says he, and told him the event as is above said.
 Ha, quoth he, it seems it was too nimble for you.
 But now I will put you in a way that will make the business sure.
 Take your Wive’s Urine as before, and Cork, it in a Bottle with Nails, Pins and Needles, and bury it in the Earth; and that will do the feat.
 The Man did accordingly.
 And his Wife began to mend sensibly and in a competent time was finely well recovered; But there came a Woman from a Town some miles off to their house, with a lamentable Out-cry, that they had killed her Husband.
 They askt her what she meant and thought her distracted, telling her they knew neither her nor her Husband.
 Yes, saith she, you have killed my Husband, he told me so on his Death-bed.
 But at last they understood by her, that her Husband was a Wizard, and had bewitched this Mans Wife and that this Counter-practice prescribed by the Old Man, which saved the Mans Wife from languishment, was the death of that Wizard that had bewitched her.

 Since at least the early modern period it has been a common custom to hide objects such as written charms, dried cats, horse skulls, concealed shoes, and witch bottles in the structure of a building.
-Folk magic contends that witch bottles protect against evil spirits and magical attack, and counteract spells cast by witches; they are countermagical devices, the purpose of which is to draw in and trap harmful intentions directed at their owners.
+Folk magic contends that witch bottles protect against evil spirits and magical attacks, and counteract spells cast by witches; they are countermagical devices, the purpose of which is to draw in and trap harmful intentions directed at their owners.